 Khoros is an enterprise customer engagement platform built around community management, with additional capabilities in social media management and digital contact center operations.
 Sprinklr is a unified customer experience management platform covering social, service, marketing, and consumer intelligence on a single codebase.

-ZoomInfo is a B2B data intelligence and go-to-market platform that helps sales and marketing teams identify, prioritize, and engage the right accounts.
+ZoomInfo is an all-in-one AI GTM Platform that helps sales and marketing teams identify, prioritize, and engage the right accounts through B2B data, the GTM Context Graph, and execution surfaces including GTM Workspace, GTM Studio, and APIs and MCP.
 Khoros and Sprinklr manage customer interactions after they begin; ZoomInfo powers the intelligence layer that determines who to engage in the first place.

 Which platform is better for enterprise community management?

 Khoros is the stronger choice.
-It powers 300+ enterprise communities generating 1.8 billion site visits annually, with 25 years of experience in the space.
+It powers 300+ enterprise communities generating 1.8 billion site visits annually, with 25 years of community platform experience.
 Features include cross-community syndication, gamification across 80+ member activities, and AI-enhanced moderation.
-Sprinklr includes a community forum as part of its Service suite, but community is not its focus.
+Sprinklr includes a community forum as part of its Service suite, but community management is not its core product focus.

 ZoomInfo does not offer community management.